Exploring Research at RUSVM

 Faculty & Students

-RUSVM faculty members participate in research projects totaling more than $12 million from grant-awarding bodies, industry, corporates and governments, and in 2015, our faculty contributed to scholarly literature by publishing almost 100 scientific papers in high quality, peer-reviewed journals.
-Our research team comprises faculty from across the globe—many with experience at international agencies such as the World Health Organization.
+RUSVM faculty members have participated in research projects that have received funding from grant-awarding bodies, industry, corporations and governments, and our faculty have contributed to scholarly literature by publishing scientific papers in high quality, peer-reviewed journals.
+Our research team is comprised of faculty from across the globe—many with experience at international agencies such as the World Health Organization.
 RUSVM is providing opportunities for our students to engage in research and benefit from being taught by research leaders in their field—enriching RUSVM's reputation for developing career-ready graduates.
 Postgraduate students in our Masters and Ph.D. programs are supervised by faculty advisors aligned with one of our Research Centers.

 RUSVM’s location in St. Kitts, part of the Eastern Caribbean islands, provides the ideal backdrop for conducting surveillance and research programs of strategic importance to the developing world.
 Tropical countries are particularly vulnerable to emerging and re-emerging infectious agents due to geographic position, increased international travel, drug resistance and climatic and environmental changes.

 Our One Health approach facilitates the implementation of research across all facets of disease and is the theme of RUSVM's largest Research Center.
 Zoonoses still represent the most significant public health threat, but many of these diseases are neglected.
 They affect hundreds of thousands of people especially in developing countries, although most of them can be prevented.
 RUSVM’s One Health Center for Zoonoses and Tropical Veterinary Medicine has been created specifically to have impact on these issues.